dagreatssj/nacatamal/README.md

 ## Requirements

-To use Nacatamal you have to have php version 5.3 and up installed, and you can only use git as the VCS.
+To use Nacatamal you have to have php version 5.5.9 and you can only use git as the VCS.

 ## Installation